Udhul/SAM-Batcher/docs/annotation_workflow_progress.md

   a brush tool (hold Ctrl or right-click to erase) and Save/Cancel buttons.
 A circular preview shows the brush size.
-- **Review Toolbar**: Review mode controls now appear in the canvas toolbar alongside Export and Exit buttons.
+- **Review Toolbar**: Review mode controls now appear in the canvas toolbar with Export and Exit buttons placed in the first column for better spacing.

 ## Partially Implemented / In Progress

 - **Edit Mode Tools**: Brush tool with adjustable size integrated into the main canvas toolbar.
-Cursor preview is centred correctly and right-dragging keeps erasing.
+The brush preview is centred on the cursor and appears above the image while right-dragging keeps erasing.
 Creation actions hide during editing and review.
 Lasso and advanced actions (grow, shrink, smooth, invert, undo/redo) remain to be implemented.

 ## Planned Tasks (Priority Order)